 and the Ecolex IV,

-both of which offered featured full synchonisation.
+both of which offered full signal synchonisation.

 Within NATO, the Ecolex III was known as Ecolex IIB.

 The machine consists of three basic mechanical parts: a bottom plate,